CosmWasm/cw-plus/packages/cw3/README.md

 in the spec but left open to the implementation.

 `Vote{proposal_id, vote}` - Given a proposal_id, you can
 vote yes, no, abstain or veto.
+Each signed may have a different "weight" in the voting and they apply their entire weight on the vote.

-Many contracts (like typical multisig with absolute threshold) may consider veto and abstain as no and just count yes votes.
+Many contracts (like typical
+multisig with absolute threshold) may consider veto and abstain as no and just count yes votes.
 Contracts with quora may count abstain towards quora but not yes or no for threshold.